juliensees/TryHackMe-Cyber101/search-skills.md

  - processes are programs that are running on your machine
  -  They are managed by the kernel, where each process will have an ID associated with it, also known as its PID.
  -  The PID increments for the order in which the process starts.
 I.e. the 60th process will have a PID of 60.
-   * ps command - will provide a list of the running processes
+   * "ps" command - will provide a list of the running processes
-   * ps aux command - to see the processes run by other users and those that don't run from a session (i.e. system processes)
+   * "ps aux" command - to see the processes run by other users and those that don't run from a session (i.e. system processes)
+   * " ps aux | less " - will give a more detailed version of each process. printing the full line
-   * top command - gives real-time statistics about the processes running on your system (they will automatically refresh every 10 seconds, or when using arrow keys)
+   * "top" command - gives real-time statistics about the processes running on your system (they will automatically refresh every 10 seconds, or when using arrow keys)
    * kill command - terminates a process
       - kill 1337    - will kill PID 1337
        - SIGTERM - Kill the process, but allow it to do some cleanup tasks beforehand